Medical Advisory Council

 University of Texas MD Anderson Cancer Center Houston, TX

-Mimi I. Hu, M.D., is an Endocrinologist, Associate Professor, and Deputy Chair of Clinical Operations in the Department of Endocrine Neoplasia and Hormonal Disorders at The University of Texas MD Anderson Cancer Center in Houston, Texas.
-She graduated from Rice University with a degree in mechanical engineering and obtained her medical degree from the University of Texas - Houston Health Sciences Center.
-She completed her residency and endocrine fellowship at the Baylor College of Medicine, where she also served as chief medical resident.
-After completion of her research fellowship at MD Anderson, she joined the faculty in 2007.
-Dr. Hu's clinical expertise is in the evaluation and treatment of patients with thyroid carcinoma (differentiated and medullary), hereditary endocrine neoplasia disorders, and metabolic bone and mineral disorders.
-She has been the primary investigator and collaborator on multiple clinical trials evaluating various targeted therapies for advanced thyroid carcinoma.
-She has published articles and book chapters evaluating the management of medullary thyroid carcinoma, multiple endocrine neoplasia, bone health in cancer patients, endocrine complications of head and neck surgery, and paraneoplastic endocrine disorders.
+Mimi I. Hu, MD, is an endocrinologist and professor at the University of Texas MD Anderson Cancer Center in Houston, Texas.
+Dr. Hu has served on the faculty at MD Anderson Cancer Center since 2007.
+Her clinical expertise is in the evaluation and treatment of patients with papillary, follicular, and medullary thyroid cancers, hereditary endocrine neoplasia disorders, and metabolic bone and mineral disorders.
+She is the primary investigator and collaborator on multiple clinical trials evaluating various targeted therapies for advanced thyroid cancer.
+Dr. Hu has published articles and book chapters evaluating the management of medullary thyroid cancer, multiple endocrine neoplasia, bone health in cancer patients, endocrine complications of head and neck surgery, and paraneoplastic endocrine disorders.

 Paul W. Ladenson, M.D.